 Well, they actually use a push model that contains addresses and Assets ID to send them their earned asset.

 SBFT is for a private network where confidentiality is the priority of the network.
 The platform was designed in a fashion to expose sensitive information but with certain limitations.
 That’s why the system uses three types of techniques, such as Zero-knowledge proofs, one-time-use addresses, and encrypted metadata.

 Every time a user wants to receive some assets in his/her wallet, they will be assigned one-time use addresses.
 Every address differs from each other and thus, prevents any other user to intercept with the transaction.

-Zero knowledge proof is used to conceal all the components of a transaction.
-However, the entire network would still be able to validate the integrity.
+Zero-knowledge proof is used to conceal all the components of a transaction.
+However, the entire network would still be able to validate integrity.
 This gets done with the help of Zero-Knowledge Proofs where one party will prove their authenticity to another party.